 What’s the practical problem?

 The problem of lagging legal productivity.
-This is a serious problem because it means that solving legal problems is becoming, in relative sense, more expensive over time.
+This is a serious problem because it means that solving legal problems is becoming, in a relative sense, more expensive over time.
 In the individual client market, more citizens go without access to legal services.
 In the corporate market, clients cope with budget constraints by demanding fee discounts from law firms, which undercuts the incentive to create better systems and process.

 Although lagging legal productivity has a large negative impact on both individual and corporate clients (the two-hemispheres of law practice), the negative effects extend to recent law grads.
 As demand for legal services continues to stagnate, the remaining work goes disproportionately to older lawyers.
-This is because their training and experience makes them more productive, at least for doing bespoke work by the hour.
+This is because their training and experience make them more productive, at least for doing bespoke work by the hour.
 Law schools better connected with innovations that improve legal productivity will produce graduates with brighter employment prospects.
 The current challenge for virtually every lawyer and professor is knowing where to start.

 Can we accelerate the adoption of productivity-enhancing innovations?

 Legal Evolution is grounded in diffusion theory.
 One of diffusion theory’s cornerstone principles is that innovations diffuse faster when potential adopters have clear examples of how the innovation is working for others, particularly those in their peer group.
 Solutions are important because their existence enables legal industry stakeholders to make more significant investments of time and money.
-In the legal field in particular, examples of already existing solutions serve as a necessary counterweight to lawyers’ natural skepticism.
+In the legal field, in particular, examples of already existing solutions serve as a necessary counterweight to lawyers’ natural skepticism.

 The mission of Legal Evolution is not to create new solutions, but to find examples of what is working and share them with readers.
 The core hypothesis I am trying to test is whether well-drawn, specific examples of successful innovations are useful to those in the legal ecosystem trying to develop and implement solutions to similar technical problems.
 The only way to evaluate this hypothesis is to carefully listen to reader feedback.
 Thus, your thoughts and comments are of great interest to me (editor’s email).
 Welcome to Legal Evolution!